 What about those users with over 300ms latency or applications/use cases that are highly susceptible to latency and don’t quite fit within the above thresholds?
 Fortunately, we do have options.
 Derek Thorslund talks about this in his post titled Overcoming Latency to Serve a Global User population, but essentially, as I mentioned earlier, choosing the right graphics mode is important.
 For these scenarios, Framehawk, which is designed for unreliable high-latency networks, could be used instead.
 To give you a few examples, we have customers using HDX 3D Pro successfully with 250ms latency while others have more demanding applications and require latency to be no more than 210ms.
 We have other customers whose use cases are not as demanding, but the users are in remote locations with latency going over 300ms and are happy with the performance.

-Alternatively, you could (and probably should) consider Citrix’ latest transport mechanism and secret weapon: Adaptive Transport.
-Adaptive Transport uses Citrix’ Enlightened Data Transport (EDT) protocol, which is built on top of UDP and adds reliability, fair sharing, and flow control, thus allowing it to overcome the issues that typically affect TCP and UDP.
+Alternatively, you could (and probably should) consider Citrix’s latest transport mechanism and secret weapon: Adaptive Transport.
+Adaptive Transport uses Citrix’s Enlightened Data Transport (EDT) protocol, which is built on top of UDP and adds reliability, fair sharing, and flow control, thus allowing it to overcome the issues that typically affect TCP and UDP.
 Similar to Framehawk, EDT can provide faster data throughput than TCP at higher latencies.
 Unlike Framehawk, EDT applies not only to graphics but to all ICA virtual channels!
-That means that it improves data throughput for all virtual channels in the session including graphics, printing, client drive mapping, etc. Better yet, as the name suggests, Adaptive Transport is adaptive, meaning that it allows virtual channels to automatically adapt based on network conditions by intelligently switching between EDT and TCP to deliver the best performance possible while maintaining high server scalability and efficient bandwidth usage.
+That means that it improves data throughput for all virtual channels in the session including graphics, printing, client drive mapping, etc. As the name suggests, Adaptive Transport is meant to be adaptive.
+As of the time of writing, the way it works is that it tries to establish sessions using EDT upon connection/reconnection and falls back to TCP if it fails, maintaining high server scalability and efficient bandwidth usage regardless of the protocol used.
+As the transport mechanism evolves, it will become smarter and will be able to adapt during the session instead of just upon connection/reconnection.
+We will keep you posted!

 So, if your user experience issues for sessions over the WAN include things like poor performance for client printer and client drive mappings, I would give Adaptive Transport a try.
 You can find more details about Adaptive Transport in the documentation.